Growing your own steady supply of green onions at home is fun, very simple, economical, and simply brilliant.

 Green Onions On Your Windowsill

 The reality is, often I would use what I needed and forget about the rest.
 Now I can clip off the half cup or so that I need, and the rest just goes on happily growing.

 Next time you buy a bunch of green onions (aka scallions):

-Once the shoots are placed in the sunshine, watch them sprout up and reach their full growing splendor in a week or so.
+- Once the shoots are placed in the sunshine, watch them sprout up and reach their full growing splendor in a week or so.
 I have been very pleased at how fresh and pretty they are in the windowsill, and because they are within sight, I’m not likely to forget to use them.

-I can snip and use as much or as little as I please, and this is in the winter months.
+I can snip and use as much or as little as I please, and this is in the winter or summer months.

 I can recommend giving this idea a try, especially if you – like me – love to have something green growing in your window and only need green onions once in a while.
-It is a perfect solution.